Identification-Detection Group Testing Protocols for COVID-19 at High Prevalence: Introduction

 \section{Introduction}

 We consider those situations where it is necessary to check if some individuals are positive with respect to a given disease.
 With a direct approach, samples taken from the individuals can be tested one by one, with a number of tests equal to the number of individuals under test.
 In many cases, however, it is possible to pool samples taken from different individuals and test the pool: if the pool is negative then all the corresponding individuals are declared as negative, while if the pool is positive it means that at least one is positive.
 Several \ac{GT} techniques based on pooling to reduce the number of tests have been proposed, starting from the work by Dorfman \cite{dorfman}.
 When the disease prevalence is not too large, this brings considerable savings in terms of tests and therefore chemical reagents, analysis time, effort, and costs.
-Recently, due also to the cost of sophisticated tests like those based on \ac{PCR} or \ac{TMA}, the use of group testing has been advocated to enable mass screening in the context of the \ac{SARS-CoV-2} pandemic, with experimental campaigns implemented in a few countries \cite{mallapaty2020mathematical}.
+Recently, due also to the cost of sophisticated tests like those based on \acl{PCR} or \acl{TMA}, the use of group testing has been advocated to enable mass screening in the context of the \ac{SARS-CoV-2} pandemic, with experimental campaigns implemented in a few countries \cite{mallapaty2020mathematical}.
 In \emph{adaptive} group testing, the tests are performed in sequence, with pools that are created based on the outcomes of the previous tests \cite{aldridge2019group,sobel}.
 On the contrary, in non-adaptive group testing all pools are a-priori set, and tests are carried out in parallel.
 Both approaches have advantages and shortcomings: adaptive strategies can identify the status of individuals with fewer tests.
 Nevertheless, considering the time required to carry out each test, a pure adaptive strategy may require an excessive amount of time.
 Non-adaptive schemes require typically more tests to succeed, but they are faster as tests can be performed in parallel.
 To combine the advantages of both techniques, while mitigating their limitations, it is sometimes preferable to implement a hybrid approach, where a first screening is performed via a non-adaptive testing step, followed by an adaptive (or even individual) one for the population members that are identified as potentially infected.
 Approaches of this kind, which date back to the original work of Dorfman \cite{dorfman}, enable remarkable savings in the number of tests.
-Several current investigations on the use of group testing for \ac{SARS-CoV-2} screening follow this line \cite{Shental2020,yelin2020,Hirotsu2020,LivPaoChi:21,Vandenberg2021,mutesa2021}.
+Several current investigations on the use of group testing for \ac{SARS-CoV-2} screening follow this line\cite{Vandenberg2021,yelin2020,Hirotsu2020,Shental2020,LivPaoChi:21,Ghosh2020,Heidarzadeh2021,mutesa2021}.
+In particular, in the context of group testing for \ac{SARS-CoV-2}, the simple Dorfman approach has been validated by verifying the sensibility of \acl{PCR} tests with respect to the size $n$ of the pools\cite{yelin2020,Hirotsu2020}.
+Non-adaptive protocols relying on Reed-Solomon error correcting codes to design the pools have been used to target low infection rate regime (e.g., prevalence below $1.3\%$)\cite{Shental2020}.
+Bayesian approaches to identify the set of infected samples in a non-adaptive group testing approach have also been addressed\cite{LivPaoChi:21}, as well as schemes that exploit a quantitative knowledge on the viral load in the pools \cite{Ghosh2020,Heidarzadeh2021}.
+Other approaches to group testing in the low prevalence regime exploit a geometrical construction of the pools in a non-adaptive setting \cite{mutesa2021}.